InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ### Parameter Binding.

 Parameter binding in Convirgance is a secure method for incorporating values into SQL queries using named parameters.
 Each parameter is prefixed with a colon (:) in the SQL template and matched with corresponding values in a JSONObject.
 Using named parameters keeps query logic flexible by avoiding the traditional `?` approach.
+Additionally inputs are sanitized during the binding process.

 ```java
 DBMS dbms = new DBMS(source);